DennisDosso/rdfCacheThroughStrike/README.md

 </code>

 Properties to set:
-* queryBuildingValuesFile: files where to find the values that "create" the queries
+* queryBuildingValuesFile: file where to find the values that "create" the queries of one class
 * selectQueryFile: the path of the file where to print the queries (one per line)
 * databaseIndexDirectory: path of the directory containing the rdf4j database.
+* whichQueryTypeToCreate: a string identifying the query type we want to create.
+This can have one of the following values (or no query will be built):
+  * ONE: class 1 of the BSBM queries
+  * TWO: class 2 of the BSBM queries
+  * FIVE
+  * SIX
+  * SEVEN
+  * EIGHT
+  * TEN